 Using the wrong formula for the known data

 If time is not given, v2=u2+2asv^2 = u^2 + 2as is often the cleanest choice.
-Solving with a formula that introduces an extra unknown usually creates unnecessary algebra.
+Solving with a formula that introduces an extra unknown creates unnecessary algebra.

 Treating distance and displacement as the same thing

 In these equations, ss is displacement, not total path length.
 That distinction matters whenever direction changes.
+Self-check: did the object reverse direction during the interval?

 Where Kinematic Equations Are Used

 These formulas show up in basic mechanics, vehicle motion, projectile motion split into horizontal and vertical components, and free-fall problems.
 They are especially useful at the stage where you want to describe motion directly, before bringing in Newton's laws or energy methods.
+They are also a good test of physical understanding: if you can tell which variable is missing and which equation avoids it, the problem usually becomes much easier.

 Need help with a problem?